chuyunshen/chuyunshen.github.io/_posts/2021-03-18-dependency-viewer.md

 It greatly simplifies debugging production issues spanned across multiple applications and also familiarizes developers with app relationships.

-Note: Sensitive company information has been changed or blurred out and graph generations have been sped up.
+Note: Dependency Viewer is a project that I created during my internship at the Ontario Teachers' Pension Plan.
+Sensitive company information has been changed or blurred out and graph generations have been sped up.

 ## Features